 When it comes to one of the most common mental health conditions in Australia – anxiety – those affected often do not seek professional assistance because many do not recognise that the difficulties they are experiencing relate to anxiety and can be effectively treated.

-Below we outlined some common, yet more subtle symptoms of anxiety.
+Below we have outlined some common, yet more subtle, symptoms of anxiety.

 #1.
 Feeling constantly tense, as if your body is bracing itself for impact.

 Anxiety leads to a constant activation of our bodily defence mechanism – the fight-or-flight response, which can be helpful in highly stressful or life threatening situations, but tends to act as a “false alarm” when you are worried about something that might happen in the future.

 Relaxation strategies are used in CBT to help you consciously switch off the fight-or-flight response and bring your mind back to the present moment.

 #2.
 Having worst-case-scenario thoughts come to mind during mundane everyday situations.

 We call this pattern of thinking ‘catastrophising’, which represents one of the thinking traps that keeps the cycle of anxiety and tension going.

 ‘Cognitive’ or thinking strategies are used in CBT to help you shift these thinking traps and calm anxious thoughts.